12 Easy Fixes for No Internet, Secured on Windows

 Turn off your VPN

-If you’re using a VPN and your Internet stops working, try turning off the VPN.
-If turning off the VPN leads to your Internet working properly again, it suggests the issue was with the VPN itself.
-You can try adjusting its settings or switching to a different VPN program to see if that helps.
+If you’re using a VPN and your internet stops working, try disabling the VPN.
+If turning it off restores your internet to normal, the VPN might be causing the issue.
+You can adjust its settings or consider switching to a different VPN service to see if that resolves the problem.

 5. Change networking settings

-While Microsoft generally advises against turning off the Internet Protocol version 6 (IPv6), doing so might help with connection issues.
+While Microsoft generally advises against disabling the Internet Protocol version 6 (IPv6), doing so might help resolve connection issues.

-1. Press the “Windows key + X” and choose “Network Connections.”
+1. Press the “Windows key + X” and select “Network Connections.”

 Choose Network Connections